rubo/flame/readme.md

 Note that it is required to define an environment variable FLEX_HOME pointing to the Flex SDK directory.

 ## Downloads
-For binaries and docs, please refer to the [Releases](https://github.com/rubo/flame/releases) section.
+The binaries and documentation are available in the [Releases](https://github.com/rubo/flame/releases) section.